batiati/tigerbeetle.net/README.md

 This C# implementation is based on the same principles regarding performance and memory efficiency adopted by TigerBeetle.
 In many places, this C# version is just a line-by-line port of the Zig code.

-Currently, the same benchmark runs ~30% slower than the Zig implementation.
+Currently, the same C# benchmark runs 30~40% slower than the Zig implementation.

 ## License